igorkll/syslbuild/gnuboxmaker_readme.md

 * on the orange pi zero 3, when audio is output to the line output, the sound plays twice as slowly. at the same time, the file reproduction itself slows down and the scale of reproduction is slower (at least in chrome)
 * rpi_32 NOT SUPPORTED IN THE MOMENT
 * boot_sound only works on x86 at the moment
+* there are no standard overlays for the device tree for the orange pi zero 3 yet, but this does not prevent you from adding your own

 ## supported platforms
 * x86_64 (BIOS, UEFI)